s311354/Louis/_posts/2019-09-17-downsampling_and_upsampling.md

 <a><img src="{{ site.baseurl }}/picture/downsampled.png"></a>
 </figure>

   Note:
   Because downsampling by $$ M $$ may causes aliasing, the input signal should need the low-pass filter to prevent this aliasing.

 #### Low-Pass Filter
 A low pass filter is a filter which passes low-frequency signals and blocks high-freqnency signals.
-There are

-Example: Synthesising Finite Impulse Response Low-pass filter In this example, the length of FIR low-pass filter is 32 and the sample rate is 512.
+Example: Synthesising Finite Impulse Response Low-pass filter

+In this example, the length of FIR low-pass filter is 32 and the sample rate is 512.
 And using frequency response of digital filter to calculate the fs-point frequency response vector $$ h $$ and the corresponding angular frequency vector $$ w $$ for the digital filter with transfer function coefficients stored in B and A.

 <div class="language-shell highlighter-rouge"><pre class="highlight" style="font-size:12px"><code class="hljs ruby"><span class="nb">% Sample rate